bvmcode/airflow_demo_sentiment/README.md

 # OpenAI Sentiment Analysis Pipeline
 ## my demo

-### The goal of this pipeline is to ingest political articles from https://newsapi.org/ and to utilize openai `text-davinci-003` model to gain some insights like headline keywords and sentiment value.
+### The goal of this pipeline is to ingest political articles from [newsapi](https://newsapi.org) and to utilize [openai](https://openai.com) `text-davinci-003` model to gain some insights like headline keywords and sentiment value.

 # Setup
 * AWS Postgres infrastructure via terraform
     * create a `./infrastructure/secrets.tfvars` to set a postgres password (see `./infrastructure/secrets.tfvars.template`)
-    * The terraform script assumes default aws profile on system
+    * the terraform script assumes default aws profile on system
     * Remove all files or folders from `./infrastructure` if running from scrach except
         * `main.tf`
         * `Makefile`
         * `outputs.tf`
         * `secrets.tfvars`
         * `variables.tf`
-    * Run `terraform init`
+    * run `terraform init`
-    * Use make commands to run setup
+    * use make commands to run setup
         * `make plan`
         * `make deploy`
-    * To tear down infrastructure
+    * to tear down infrastructure
         * `make destroy`
 * Create db
     * use a SQL tool like dbeaver to create the schema in `./sql/schema.sql`